-10. Solid Waste: Inventory
+12. Solid Waste: Inventory

 Mount Holly is (by statute) responsible for disposal of its solid waste.
-Historically, this has occurred at its "dump".
-This was initially acceptable, however new state policies made closure of the dump necessary.
-The site of the capped landfill became the Town Transfer Station.
-Solid waste is brought to the Town Transfer Station by residents sorted, and non-recyclable material disposed of.
+Historically, this occurred at the Town "dump."
+While initially acceptable, state law made closure of the dump necessary.
+The site of the Town's capped landfill was converted to the Town Transfer Station.
+Solid waste is brought to the Town Transfer Station by residents.
+The wastes are required to be sorted into recyclable and non-recyclable materials.
+The non-recyclable materials are compacted and removed from the Transfer Station.

 In 1979, the Town joined the Rutland County Solid Waste District (RCSWD) to mutually address the solid waste problems of member towns.
 In 1989, Mount Holly and eight other towns voted to leave the District.
-This was finalized on December 10, 1990.
-Solid waste is presently being voluntarily sorted for recycling and then removed by a private hauler.
+This action was finalized on December 10,1990.
+Mount Holly withdrew from the eight town group in 2001.